ntustison/LAMNrFlows/Manuscript/intro.md

 # Introduction

-Insight into biological structure and function is enhanced by medical imaging and the associated data latent spaces.
-Deep learning has become foundational for modern research approaches to investigating and leveraging such spaces.

-Simplifying inference, deep learning has significantly facilitated the search for latent spaces associated with modern medical image analysis. the working currency of modern medical image analysis, yet most representations are only indirectly tied to data likelihoods and are difficult to invert.
-In multimodal medical imaging—where subjects often have incomplete contrasts and downstream tasks require calibrated uncertainty—these limitations matter.
-Normalizing flows address this gap by coupling expressive latent spaces with exact likelihoods and one-shot inversion, yielding multiscale latents that can be aligned across modalities and decoded back to image space without approximation.
+Medical imaging data and their representative latent spaces are essential for insight into biological structure and function.
+Deep learning workflows have become foundational for modern approaches to investigating and leveraging such spaces.
+Many existing approaches, however, are opaque to data likelihoods and lack invertibility complicating transformations between image space and their latent counterparts.
+In practice, multimodal medical imaging research is often characterized by incomplete contrasts and other constraints which affect downstream processing.
+Specifically, downstream analyses often require cross-modal imputation and synthesis, exact likelihoods for principled model comparison and uncertainty modeling, and multiscale latent representations that can be aligned and analyzed across modalities.
+Normalizing flows [@papamakarios2021nfreview] are well-suited for addressing these concerns by coupling expressive latent spaces with exact likelihoods and single-pass inversion, yielding multiscale latents that can be aligned across modalities and precisely decoded back to image space.

-Modern neuroimaging and biomedical studies routinely acquire complementary modalities—e.g., T1/T2/FA in structural MRI, PET/MRI in humans, histology/MRI in animal models—often with partial or missing contrasts for a subset of participants or time points.
-Downstream analyses increasingly need three things at once: (i) faithful cross-modal synthesis and imputation, (ii) calibrated likelihoods for principled model comparison and uncertainty reporting, and (iii) multiscale latent representations that can be aligned and analyzed across modalities.
-Normalizing flows are attractive in this setting because they are exactly invertible and train by maximizing a tractable likelihood via the change-of-variables formula:

-$$
-\log p_X(x)=\log p_Z\!\big(f(x)\big)\;+\;\log\left|\det J_f(x)\right|.
-$$

-This yields bits-per-dimension metrics and fast, one-pass decoding from latent to image space.

-## Historical context and positioning: flows and diffusion as complementary toolkits
-Diffusion/score-based models have recently dominated image synthesis through robust training and strong perceptual quality, while the lineage from reversible networks to NICE/RealNVP/Glow established a parallel path grounded in exact likelihoods and bijective mappings.
-For multi-modal medical images—often 3-D volumes where exact inversion, calibrated densities, and interpretable multiscale latents matter—these families are best viewed as complementary.
-We focus on discrete, convolutional Glow-style flows to exploit parallel inversion, explicit log-determinant bookkeeping, and per-level latent access.

-## Conceptual comparison for imaging (objective, likelihood, inversion cost, 3-D scalability)

-- **Training objective.** Diffusion trains a denoiser/score across noise levels;
-  discrete flows perform exact maximum likelihood.
-- **Likelihood access.** Diffusion likelihoods are often indirect or intractable; flows provide exact log-likelihoods and bpd.
-- **Sampling/inversion cost.** Diffusion typically requires many function evaluations; flows invert in a single parallel pass.
-- **3-D scalability.** For volumes, single-pass inversion and explicit Jacobians make flows practical for decoding and analysis.

-Continuous-time variants (CNFs, flow-matching) are related but generally lack the same one-shot inverse and straightforward multiscale “taps” we exploit for analytics and imputation.

-## Practical challenges and our design choices

-### Implementation pitfalls that block 3-D adoption
-“Glow-lite” implementations—single-scale setups; inconsistent squeeze/unsqueeze
-and split/merge orderings; missing ActNorm; absent invertible
-\(1\times1(\times1)\) convolutions; ad-hoc log-det tracking—are brittle.
-Common failures include channel mismatches on inverse, unstable log-det accumulation, and poorly structured latents that undermine downstream estimation and imputation.
+## Normalizing flows

+Normalizing flows emerged as a practical class of invertible generative models approximately a decade ago.
+Although other classes of invertible (or approximately invertible) architectures were developed in parallel [@gomez2017revnet;@jacobsen2018irevnet], such networks were not designed for density modeling with exact likelihoods.
+An early pioneer Non-linear Independent Components Estimation (NICE) [dinh2014nice] demonstrated that features can be split into two parts with one half "nudging" the other with a learned shift.
+This keeps density computation simple while guaranteeing an exact inverse.
+Variational flows broadened this idea by stacking small, invertible "warps" that are easy to compute [@rezende2015variational].
+RealNVP then added learned scaling in addition to shifting and arranged the model across multiple resolutions, improving modeling while keeping computations efficient [@dinh2016realnvp].
+In parallel, Inverse Autoregressive Flow (IAF) and Masked Autoregressive Flow (MAF) explored autoregressive flows that set the direction of computation to trade off fast sampling versus fast likelihood evaluation [@kingma2016iaf;@papamakarios2017maf].

+The Glow architecture consolidated these ideas for large images with data-dependent ActNorm, invertible $1\times1$ convolutions, and a clean multiscale design, yielding strong likelihoods and single-pass inversion [@kingma2018glow].
+Subsequent work broadened the family: Flow++ improved sample quality via variational dequantization and richer coupling transforms [@ho2019flowpp]; Neural Spline Flows replaced affine transforms with monotonic splines for greater flexibility [@durkan2019nsf]; Residual Flows enforced Lipschitz constraints for stability in deep stacks [@behrmann2019resflow]; and FFJORD introduced continuous-time flows with unbiased likelihood estimates via Hutchinson trace estimators [@grathwohl2019ffjord].
+Continuous-time variants (e.g., continuous normalizing flows, flow-matching) are related but generally lack the same one-shot inverse and straightforward multiscale architectures leveraged for analytics and imputation.
+Surveys synthesize these developments and map the trade-offs across density estimation, sampling, and invertibility [@kobyzev2020nfsurvey;@papamakarios2021nfreview].

+More recent work proposes flow-based models that operate at the same resolution and scale that popularized diffusion models [@croitoru2023diffusion_vision_survey].
+TarFlow (Transformer Autoregressive Flow) shows that normalizing flows can achieve state-of-the-art image likelihoods and diffusion-comparable sample quality using autoregressive Transformers and a few key training recipes [@zhai2024tarflow].
+STARFlow builds on this with a scalable latent-space design and guidance mechanisms, reporting competitive high-resolution synthesis (class-conditional and text-conditional) that explicitly benchmarks against diffusion while retaining exact likelihood training [@gu2025starflow].

+## Contribution

+### Why Glow (vs. TarFlow/STARFlow)

+While recent work revisits flows at with transformer backbones and shows diffusion-level sample quality, our setting prioritizes calibrated densities, exact inversion, and analyzable latents for multi-modal medical volumes.
+We therefore adopt a Glow-style architecture because it provides single-pass exact inverse decoding, explicit log-likelihoods with clean per-layer bookkeeping, and straightforward multiscale taps that expose per-level latents for cross-modal alignment and conditional Gaussian imputation.
+In practice, this design scales predictably to 2D/3D data (ActNorm-3D, invertible $1\times1\times1$ convolutions, corrected reshape order), supports per-scale uncertainty-aware alignment (Pearson/Barlow Twins/VICReg/InfoNCE/HSIC with optional CCA constraints), and integrates cleanly with ANTsTorch tooling.
+Compared with autoregressive flow variants, which decode sequentially over tokens/variables, Glow’s parallel inverse is compute-efficient for large volumes and enables per-level statistics needed for imputation.
+Our goal is not web-scale text-conditional synthesis, but fit-for-purpose modeling of within-subject multimodal data where exactness, interpretability, and reproducibility matter most.

 ### Robust 2-D/3-D Glow backbone (normflows + ANTsTorch)
 We provide a tested PyTorch backbone that restores canonical Glow step ordering